EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Limitations

-Multilingual language models are typically designed to serve users of different languages, which reflect the diverse cultural and linguistic backgrounds of their speakers.
+\paragraph{Multilingual Benchmark} Multilingual language models are typically designed to serve users of different languages, which reflect the diverse cultural and linguistic backgrounds of their speakers.
 However, many available multilingual benchmarks, including some used in this study, have been created through human or machine translation.
 They tend to feature topics and knowledge primarily from English-speaking communities and carry imperfections due to translation, which affects the integrity of LLM evaluation \citep{chen2024good}.
 We highlight this discrepancy and call for collaborative efforts to develop large-scale natively-created multilingual test sets that more accurately assess the breadth of languages and cultures these models aim to cater to.

+\paragraph{Human Evaluation} While human evaluation is valuable, it comes with challenges such as subjectivity, inconsistency, and high costs, especially in a massively multilingual setting.
+Recruiting linguistically skilled annotators is often impractical, particularly for low-resource languages, making large-scale human evaluation unsustainable.
+Even assessing a subset of languages remains prohibitively expensive.
+While our work is constrained by these limitations, we recognize the importance of human evaluation in complementing automated metrics.
+However, given these challenges, we choose automatic tools rather than human evaluation to provide a more scalable and consistent alternative, despite their imperfections.

-Our EMMA-500 model demonstrates enhanced multilingual performance relative to its base model, Llama 2 7B, as well as other continually pre-trained variants.
+\paragraph{Model Performance} Our EMMA-500 model demonstrates enhanced multilingual performance relative to its base model, Llama 2 7B, as well as other continually pre-trained variants.
 However, it does not surpass some of the latest models, such as Llama 3, Gemma 2, and Qwen 2, on certain benchmarks.
 These models are likely to be a better starting point for continual pre-training compared to Llama 2 due to their larger pre-training data.
 We intend to pursue multilingual extension based on these newer models in the future.
-On the other hand, it would be practical to assess the released corpus directly in pre-training from scratch.
+On the other hand, it would be practical to assess the released corpus directly during pre-training from scratch.
 Moreover, multilingual instruction tuning to prepare these models for better task performance and natural interactions would be useful.
+Despite its strong multilingual capabilities, our model still faces challenges in mathematical reasoning and machine reading comprehension.
+As evaluated on a machine-translated benchmark, its performance on math tasks remains limited, likely due to the inherent difficulty of numerical reasoning and the potential impact of translation artifacts on problem clarity.
+Similarly, while our model shows improvements in many NLP tasks, it struggles with machine comprehension, which requires deep contextual understanding and reasoning.
+These limitations highlight areas for future improvement, such as incorporating specialized training data or exploring alternative architectures better suited for these tasks.